 Texas Tech University recognizes certain emergency situations may occur which require an immediate response from emergency services.
-Texas Tech University has developed an Emergency Management Plan (EMP) that has been designed as an All Hazards plan that addresses mitigation, preparedness, response, and recovery.
+Texas Tech University has developed an Emergency Management Plan (EMP) that has been designed as a contingency plan and addresses mitigation, preparedness, response, and recovery.
+The EMP is predicated on the template provided to by the Texas Department of Public Safety, Division of Emergency Management.
 The basic emergency procedures are to enhance the protection of lives and property through effective use of University and campus community resources.